Reviewing Emmaus Life Sciences Inc. (EMMA)'s and United Therapeutics Corporation (NASDAQ:UTHR)'s results | New Business Observer

 |0.00

-Demonstrates Emmaus Life Sciences Inc. and United Therapeutics Corporation earnings per share, top-line revenue and valuation.
+In table 1 we can see Emmaus Life Sciences Inc. and United Therapeutics Corporation’s gross revenue, earnings per share and valuation.

 Profitability

-Table 2 has Emmaus Life Sciences Inc. and United Therapeutics Corporation’s net margins, return on equity and return on assets.
+Table 2 provides us Emmaus Life Sciences Inc. and United Therapeutics Corporation’s return on assets, net margins and return on equity.

 |Net Margins